 If you are lucky, you get a few responses here and there.
 After a while, you start getting the feeling you are bothering your ex.
 You wonder if they are just being polite responding to your texts, or if may be… they are stringing you along.

 So you start waiting a few days before you send your “usual text”, just to see if they’ll contact you, but nope!

-But since you are determined, you keep pushing on.
-But whatever you say just isn’t getting that response that shows that your ex still cares… may be even still loves you.
+Whatever you say just isn’t getting that response that shows that your ex still cares… may be even still loves you.

 Has it occurred to you that may be… “minimal contact”, “limited contact” or “low contact” is doing more damage to your chances of getting your ex back?